sarahkona47/Movie-Recommender-using-shiny/README.md

 ## 📊 Data
 (Specification of your data sources and collection process.)

-The Movie Recommender App is built upon a movie dataset with 9000+ movies.
+Our app is built upon a movie dataset with 9000+ movies.
 This is a publicly accessible dataset and was retrieved from Kaggle.com.

 Variabls in our dataset:
 - Release_Date: Date when the movie was released.